OpenVisualCloud/Media-Communications-Mesh/sdk/README.md

 3. Install on System

-To install the Media Communications Mesh SDK on your system, execute the following command:
+To install the SDK on your system, execute the following command:

 ```bash
 cmake --install out